Review checklist

 Software paper

-• Summary: Has a clear description of the high-level functionality and purpose of the software for a diverse, non-specialist audience been provided?
+• Summary (required section): Has a clear description of the high-level functionality and purpose of the software for a diverse, non-specialist audience been provided?

-• A statement of need: Does the paper have a section titled ‘Statement of need’ that clearly states what problems the software is designed to solve, who the target audience is, and its relation to other work?
+• Statement of need (required section): Does the paper have a section titled ‘Statement of need’ that clearly states what problems the software is designed to solve, who the target audience is, and its relation to other work?

 • Quality of writing: Is the paper well written (i.e., it does not require editing for structure, language, or writing quality)?